 Comparing the results from the simulations with the exact thermal energies, a few remarks are in order.
 First, we observe that the thermal energy estimates improve with increasing $\beta$ across all system sizes, which is consistent with our previous discussion on the \gls{hea}'s performance in Sec.~\ref{sec:ansatz}.
 In addition, since the entanglement entropy of the purified Gibbs state, i.e., the von Neumann entropy of the Gibbs state, decreases with an increasing $\beta$, the \gls{mps} bond dimension required to faithfully represent the purified Gibbs state also decreases.
 Therefore, given a fixed maximum bond dimension, the \gls{mps} representation of the purified Gibbs state can become more accurate at higher $\beta$ values.
 This highlights the ability of the ansatz to prepare good approximations of the Gibbs state at low temperatures.

 Second, the energy estimation generally becomes more accurate with increasing $N_a$ and $L$, which is more evident for lower $\beta$ values, e.g., around $\beta = 0$ and $\beta = 1$.
 This is expected for the following reasons.
 On one hand, the quantum circuit becomes more expressive with more layers, allowing it to capture the purified Gibbs state more accurately, assuming an effective optimization.
-On the other hand, it is proven that the minimum number of ancilla qubits required for the exact purification of the Gibbs state depends on the rank of the density matrix $\rho_\text{Gibbs}$.
-Specifically, it is lower bounded as $N_a \geq \lceil{\log_2 \text{rank}(\rho_\text{Gibbs})}\rceil$~\cite{watrousTheoryQuantumInformation2018}.
-At higher temperatures, the Gibbs state is more mixed and has a higher rank, which requires more ancilla qubits to achieve a more accurate purification.
-Therefore, we observe that the energy estimates improve with increasing $N_a$ at around $\beta = 1$ for a fixed $L$.
-The improvement is less pronounced at higher $\beta$, as the Gibbs state becomes less mixed at lower temperatures and has a lower rank, which can be captured by fewer ancilla qubits with purification.
+On the other hand, the number of ancilla qubits required depends heavily on the thermal properties of the target state.
+While the exact Gibbs state for any finite system at $T > 0$ is strictly full rank---meaning exact purification formally requires $N_a = N$ ancillas---we are variationally preparing an approximate purification.
+The accuracy of this approximation when using $N_a < N$ is dictated by the effective rank, or spectral concentration, of the Gibbs state.
+At lower temperatures, the Boltzmann weights are heavily concentrated in the low-lying eigenstates.
+The state exhibits low entropy and a small effective rank, meaning it can be accurately approximated by a truncated spectrum using fewer ancilla qubits.
+As temperature increases, thermal fluctuations populate a much broader range of energy levels, making the state highly mixed.
+This increases the effective rank, demanding a larger number of ancilla qubits to capture the dispersed thermal distribution and maintain a faithful approximate purification.
+Therefore, we observe that the energy estimates improve noticeably with increasing $N_a$ at higher temperatures (e.g., around $\beta=1$) for a fixed $L$.